Bullet journal minimalist weekly spreads

 Be realistic about just how minimalist your pages can be.
 Some of us will naturally have to have more information to put in our weeklies than others.

 If you don’t feel comfortable hand lettering then try stamps, stickers, or stencils.
 Here are some day stamps you might want to try.

 Practicing your handwriting is an easy way to make your journal pages look clean and neat.
 Keep practicing and you will notice a big improvement as your journal progresses.

 Easy Bullet Journal Minimalist Style

-Looking for easy bullet journal ideas.
-These spreads are so simple but beautiful too.
+Looking for easy bullet journal ideas?
+These minimalist bullet journal weekly layout ideas are so simple but beautiful too.

 Minimalist Weekly Planner Using Fonts